-Join Adam Wilbert for an in-depth discussion in this video Using DDL statements to create database objects, part of Database Fundamentals: Core Concepts.
+Join Adam Wilbert for an in-depth discussion in this video Using DDL statements to create database objects, part of Database Foundations: Core Concepts.

 - Though you can accomplish many tasks through the right-click menus in SQL Server Management Studio, it's going to be worth your time to learn how to do things using the SQL language.
 By writing out the code, you can begin to better understand how things are working behind the scenes, as well as have a more detailed control over the tasks that you're performing.
 There are essentially two branches of the language: Data definition language and Data manipulation language.
 Let's focus on the first one now and then we'll come back to Data manipulation language in the next chapter.